France wants European solution to Sahel crisis

-The push for greater EU involvement came as Islamist group Ansar Dine, which appears to have the upper hand among rebel groups occupying northern Mali, confirmed it was in talks with mediators from West African regional bloc ECOWAS.

-Mali, once regarded as a model of African democracy, collapsed into chaos after soldiers toppled the president in March, leaving a power vacuum that enabled a mix of rebels from the north to take control of nearly two-thirds of the country.
+Mali, once regarded as a good example of African democracy, collapsed into chaos after soldiers toppled the president in March, leaving a power vacuum that enabled Tuareg rebels from the north to take control of nearly two-thirds of the country.

-The uprising involves separatists as well as domestic and foreign Islamist militants, and Western diplomats talk of the risk of the country turning into a “West African Afghanistan” due to the presence of fighters from al Qaeda and Nigerian militant group Boko Haram.
+The uprising also involved domestic and foreign Islamist militants, and Western diplomats talk of the risk of the country turning into a “West African Afghanistan”.

 Former colonial ruler France has said it would be ready to help restore stability in Mali if there was a Security Council resolution.
 But Defense Minister Jean-Yves Le Drian pushed for a Europe-wide solution during talks with his Italian counterpart Giampaolo Di Paola on Monday in Paris.